nicolafan/pyker/README.md

 Feel free to open issues with the question tag if you have any doubts.

-Thanks to Michael Myers for the beatiful 8-Bit poker deck, available on [itch.io](https://drawsgood.itch.io/8bit-deck-card-assets).
+Thanks to Michael Myers for the beautiful 8-Bit poker deck, available on [itch.io](https://drawsgood.itch.io/8bit-deck-card-assets).

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites